Satsuki Sho (Japanese 2000 Guineas) Preview, Tips, Runners & Trends

 Satsuki Sho Jockey Statistics

-There are multiple leading jockeys in the Satsuki Sho over the last 10 renewals, with Keita Tosaki, Yuichi Fukunaga, and Takeshi Yokoyama having all won the race two times.
+There are multiple leading jockeys in the Satsuki Sho over the last 10 renewals, with Keita Tosaki, Kohei Matsuyama, Yuichi Fukunaga, and Takeshi Yokoyama having all won the race twice.
 Keita Tosaki winners have been with Epoca DOro (2018) and Justin Milano (2024).
+Kohei Matsuyama's winners have been with Al Ain (2017) and Lovcen (2026).
 Yuichi Fukunaga's winners have been with Contrail (2020) and Geoglyph (2022).
 Takeshi Yokoyama's winners have been with Efforia (2021) and Sol Oriens (2023).

 Here are some of the top Satsuki Sho jockey statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):